mdhmaiti/threads/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Folder Stuucture

+The structure is simple.
+The app is divided into the root and the auth section .
+Both have their individual layout.
+It also has an api section which contains the upload things implementations and the web hooks .
+The components folder is inside the app and is in the src directory , and is divided into various structure.The actions are inside the lib folder which is "server actions" of the next js.

 ## Features

 There are many features and tech stack of the app .